 Doc: VLT-MAN-ESO-19500-3016

-Issue: Issue 14.0
+Issue: Issue 17.0

-Date: Date 2012-12-21
+Date: Date 2013-10-21

-Page: 69 of 104
+Page: 75 of 111

--1-: 6 .
-The standard (in simple) and the counting for the shiftstep : The step size (in pixels) used when searching for the optimum shift.
-This parameter is automatically 1 1 5 1 1 2 corrected for binning.
-[0.1] shifttoler : Tolerance (in pixels) when matching shifted lines.
-This parameter is not adjusted according to binning.
-[0.05] alpha : The parameter that controls the distance to the nearest neighbours.
-[0.1] maxerror : This parameter controls the graceful exit of the identification loop.
-If the RMS of the global fit exceeds this value (in pixels) the iteration stops.
-[20.0] degree : Degrees of the global 2d dispersion polynomial.
-If a negative number is specified, the polynomial degrees are automatically selected by starting from (1, 1) and inreasing the degrees as long as the RMS residual decreases significantly.
-[5] tolerance : Tolerance of fit.
+maxlines Maximum number of lines to detect.
+If zero, the default value (2400 for BLUE/REDL chip; 1400 for Fchip) is used.
+[0] REDU shiftmax The maximum shift (in pixels) compared to guess solution.
+This parameter is automatically correcte for binning.
+[10.0] ed shiftstep The step size (in pixels) used when searching for optimum shift.
+This parameter is automatically corrected for binning.
+[0.1] the shifttoler Tolerance (in pixels) when matching shifted lines.
+This parameter is not adjusted according to binnin $[0.05]$ alpha The parameter that controls the distance to the nearest neighbours. $[0.1]$ maxerror This parameter controls the graceful exit of the identification loop.
+If the RMS of the global fit exceeds this value (in pixels) the iteration stops [20.0] 3. degree Degrees of the global 2d dispersion polynomial.
+If negative number is specified, the polynomial degreare automatically selected by starting from (1, 1) and inreasing the degrees as long as the RMS residuences significantly.
+[5] ees tolerance Tolerance of fit.
 If positive, the tolerance is in pixel units.
 If negative, abs(tolerance) is in wavelength units.
-Lines with residuals worse than the tolerance are excluded from the final fit.
-Unlike in previous versions, this parameter is not corrected for CCD binning.
+Lines with residuals worse than tolerance are excluded from the final fit.
+Unlike previous versions, this parameter is not corrected for CCD binning.
 This rejection based on the absolute residual in pixel can be effectively disabled by setting the tolerance to a very large number (e.g. 9999).
-In that case outliers will be rejected using 1 only kappa sigma clipping.
-[0.6] kappa : Lines with residuals more then kappa stdev are rejected from the final fit.
-[4.0] rebin.wavestep : The bin size (in w.l.u.) in wavelength space.
-If negative, a step size of $2/3 (average pixel size)$ is used. [-1.0] rebin.scale : Whether or not to multiply by the factor dx/dlambda (pixels per wavelength) during the rebinning.
-This option is disabled as default in concordance with the method used in the MIDAS pipeline.
-This option should be set to true to convert the observed flux (in pixel-space) to a flux per wavelength (in wavelength-space).
-[FALSE]
+In that case outliers will be rejected using only kappa sigma clipping.
+[0.6] the in d lute kappa Lines with residuals more then kappa stdev are rejected from the final fit.
+[4.0] rebin.wavestep The bin size (in w.l.u.) in wavelength space.
+If negative, a step size of $2/3 \star$ (average pixel size is used. [-1.0] ze) rebin.scale Whether or not to multiply by the factor dx/dlambo (pixels per wavelength) during the rebinning.
+This option is disabled as default in concordance with method used in the MIDAS pipeline.
+This option she be set to true to convert the observed flux (in pixel-space) to a flux per wavelength (in wavelength-space).
+[FALSE] the